5 Huge Snacking Trends (2023)

 SnackSurprise works on much the same premise.
 Founded in 2019, the UK company has curated collections from the likes of Spain, Denmark, and South Korea.

 The startup uses an influencer marketing strategy.
-Which has helped produce 2.9M views on the #SnackSurprise TikTok hashtag.
+Which has helped produce 3.5 million views on the #SnackSurprise TikTok hashtag.
 In a SocialPubli study, marketers ranked food as the industry with the second-most potential for influencer growth (behind only beauty).

 Tanoshi Me Box is another subscription box that brings Japanese flavors to a global market.